Regardless of the size of the organization, identifying high-potential employees (HiPos) should be on the radar of every manager and HR department.

 Leaders should check in with managers and team members to get an idea of how well the employee works in a team environment and other key information that can help make an informed decision.
 Ask for candid opinions on their strengths, weaknesses, attitude, and behavior.

-This strategy provides a more holistic view of the employee’s performance, which can be used to determine if they have what it takes to be a high-potential employee in your organization.
+This strategy provides a more holistic view of the employee’s performance, which can be used to identify high potential employees in your organization.

 Before using any specific methods or tests to identify high-potential employees, every organization needs to establish a benchmark for what it considers to be “high potential.”